BCG Vaccine (Immunization)

 Mercaptopurine: May enhance the adverse/toxic effect of Vaccines (Live).
 Mercaptopurine may diminish the therapeutic effect of Vaccines (Live).
 Management: Low-dose 6-mercaptopurine (1.5 mg/kg/day or less) is not considered sufficiently immunosuppressive to create vaccine safety concerns and is not a contraindication for administration of zoster vaccine.
 Higher doses of mercaptopurine should be avoided.
 Consider therapy modification

 Tuberculin Tests: Vaccines (Live) may diminish the diagnostic effect of Tuberculin Tests.
-Management: If a parenteral live vaccine has been recently administered, a scheduled PPD skin test should not be administered for at least 4-6 weeks following the administration of the vaccine.
+Management: If a parenteral live vaccine has been recently administered, do administer a scheduled PPD skin test for at least 4-6 weeks following administration of the vaccine.
+Simultaneous administration of a parenteral live vaccine and PPD skin test is acceptable.
 Consider therapy modification

 Venetoclax: May enhance the adverse/toxic effect of Vaccines (Live).
 Venetoclax may diminish the therapeutic effect of Vaccines (Live).
 Management: Avoid use of live, attenuated vaccines before, during, or after (prior to B-cell recovery) venetoclax treatment.
 Avoid combination